-However, for many parents, getting a child to wear a face mask and leave it on may feel like a challenge.
-Kids are active and tend to be fidgety – and wearing a mask can be an adjustment for anyone.
+For many parents, getting a child to wear a face mask and leave it on may feel like a challenge.
+Kids are active and tend to be fidgety – and wearing a mask can be hard.
 But parents might be surprised to learn that their child is capable of wearing a mask – it may just take a little practice.

 "Kids are quite resilient and adaptable," says Lauren Faubel, Certified Child Life Specialist at Children's Health℠.
 "While every child is different, a lot of the time, kids may have an easier time adjusting to wearing a face mask than adults do.
 They tend to get distracted and may not even notice their mask after a while, especially in a situation where wearing a mask is normalized."

 See why wearing a face mask is important for kids and seven tips to help your child adjust.

 How does wearing a face mask prevent COVID-19?